-I’ll Go to My Grave Loving You” by the Statler Brothers
+“I Will Go to My Grave Loving You” – the Statler Brothers

 For those who love the country scene, here’s an oldie but goodie that leans just a bit into the extremes about unfulfilled love: “I’ll Go to My Grave Loving You” by the Statler Brothers really earned some tears for the group in the mid-1970’s with their pledge to love her until his death.

 “Ruby Don’t Take Your Love to Town” – Kenny Rogers

 Speaking of loving her to death, Kenny Rogers was not to be outdone with this same mantra, but one might say his pledge of love was a bit more toward active euthanasia when his tearjerker love ballad “Ruby Don’t Take Your Love to Town” in 1993.
 The premise of this song of unrequited love goes as far as describing the crooner’s plight in a wheelchair from injuries sustained while at war serving his country.
 It doesn’t get much more graphic than that.

 “He Stopped Loving Her Today” – George Jones

 Another spectacular country singer, George Jones, proclaimed his love until death did them part in “He Stopped Loving Her Today.”
 This timeless chart-topping hit put Jones in the forefront in country music in the 1970’s and is still commonly played today.
 The problem is we don’t seem to get the entire story: was his love always unrequited, and if so, did she ever regret it?

 “You Belong With Me” – Taylor Swift